19hours/sg-statutes/Acts/Stamp Duties Act.md

 “stock” includes any share in the capital stock or funded debt of a company, corporation or society in Singapore or elsewhere and stocks or funds of the Government or of any other government or country.

-[38/75; 14/83; 26/96; 33/99]
+[38/75; 14/83; 26/96; 33/99; 6/2005]

 ### Commissioner and Deputy Commissioners of Stamp Duties

-3\.—(1) The Minister may, by notification in theGazette, appoint an officer to carry out the provisions of this Act, to be called the Commissioner of Stamp Duties, and such number of Deputy Commissioners of Stamp Duties as he thinks fit.
+3\.—(1) The Minister may, by notification in the Gazette, appoint an officer to carry out the provisions of this Act, to be called the Commissioner of Stamp Duties, and such number of Deputy Commissioners of Stamp Duties as he thinks fit.

 [38/75]

-(2) Every Deputy Commissioner of Stamp Duties shall have and may exercise all the powers of the Commissioner under the provisions of this Act except subsection (3) and sections 40(2) and 68(1)
+(2) Every Deputy Commissioner of Stamp Duties shall have and may exercise all the powers of the Commissioner under the provisions of this Act except subsection (3) and sections 40(2) and 68(1).

 [33/99]

-(3) The Commissioner may, subject to such conditions or restrictions as he thinks fit, delegate to any person having official duty or employed in the administration of this Act, all or any of the powers, functions and duties by this Act vested in him
+(3) The Commissioner may, subject to such conditions or restrictions as he thinks fit, delegate to any person having official duty or employed in the administration of this Act, all or any of the powers, functions and duties by this Act vested in him.

 ## PART II